 Capital Estate Limited (the "Company") is a public limited company incorporated in Hong Kong and its shares are listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
-The address of the registered office and principal place of business of the Company is Unit 1701, 17/F., YF Life Tower, 33 Lockhart Road, Wan Chai, Hong Kong.
+The address of the registered office and principal place of business of the Company was Unit 1701, 17/F., YF Life Tower, 33 Lockhart Road, Wan Chai, Hong Kong and it has been changed to 13th Floor Bonham Circus, 40 Bonham Strand, Sheung Wan, Hong Kong since 15th August, 2022.

 The Company acts as an investment holding company.
-The activities of its principal subsidiaries and an associate are set out in notes 38 and 16, respectively.
+The activities of its principal subsidiaries and an associate are set out in notes 39 and 16, respectively.

 The consolidated financial statements are presented in Hong Kong dollars ("HK\$" or "HKD"), which is also the functional currency of the Company.
-Certain comparative figures as set out in the consolidated statement of profit or loss and consolidated statement of financial position have been reclassified to conform with current year's presentation.
-These reclassifications have no effect on the comparative figures in consolidated statement of financial position, loss for the year or cash flows of the Group.